JiaweiZhuang/xESMF/README.rst

   Conservative regridding will work correcly by just regridding each tile and adding up the results.
   But other methods don't not correctly handle tile edges.

+- Masking. np.nan will be mapped to np.nan, but masking created by np.ma will be ignored.

 Additional Links
 ----------------
 - A modern tutorial on ESMPy: https://github.com/nawendt/esmpy-tutorial,